 Immortal.
 The cover featured artwork from Necrolord, who did the covers for the first two Dissection albums, among countless

-seem to take some influence from Mayhem.
+that seem to take some influence from Mayhem.
 In fact, the album is dedicated to Euronymous.
-The fast tremolo riffs, blasting drums
+The fast tremolo riffs, blasting

-and unrestrained vocals strive to create a soundscape of darkness and evil.
-The one main drawback is that the keyboards are
+drums and unrestrained vocals strive to create a soundscape of darkness and evil.
+The one main drawback is that the keyboards

 through using keyboards could have been done with the guitars.
 Actually, that touches on another point: the album would lack